Guidance

 Small groups are also a good option: employees can gather in a small group what changes they would like to see and then present these in groups.
 The advantage of this is that the discussion becomes more factual and employees can support each other if they don’t dare to present their point of view.

-For example, you could encourage a dialog in which they want to talk about what is going well and what is not going well in the company; what the employees appreciate about your type of leadership and what they would change.
-The employees can sit together in groups of three and write down on pieces of paper what they want to present.
+For example, you could encourage a dialog in which they want to talk about what is going well and what is not going well in the company; what employees appreciate about your type of leadership and what they would change.
+The employees can sit down in groups of three and write down on pieces of paper what they would like to present to you.

-If the conflict does not affect the whole team, then seek an individual discussion!
+However, if the conflict does not affect the whole team, seek an individual discussion!

 Team meeting Moderation Conflict